German atrocities committed against prisoners of war during World War II: Historiography

 Germany has signed the 1929 Geneva Convention on Prisoners of War.
 However, a number of scholars noted that Germany did not adhere to the Geneva convention well.
 Szymon Datner, one of the first historians researching this topic, concluded in the 1960s that "During the Second World War, Germany trampled upon all the rules of international law, including those concerning war prisoners".
 Charles Rollings likewise noted that the Axis powers, as well as USSR, "ignored [Geneva] provisions to a great or lesser degree", particularly in the Eastern Front.
 Henryk Tomiczek wrote that "The Germans manipulated the Geneva principles, often breaking them".
 Vasilis Vourkoutiotis noted that the German High Command consciously decided not to abide by the Geneva Convention, for example by failing to provide adequate food rations to the POWs.
 Simon MacKenzie noted that "Particular provisions of the Geneva Convention were regularly being violated" in Germany, particularly in the context of forced labor for non-Anglophone POWs.

 Bob Moore, in the context of German atrocities against Polish POWs, wrote that the number and breadth of various incidents "suggests that at the very least the Wehrmacht had little regard for the niceties of the Geneva Convention if it did not suit them" and that later, the camp conditions of Polish POWs were inferior to these stipulated by the convention.
 He also observed that German atrocities "cannot be attributed to brutalization caused by long-term exposure to close-quarter combat as many of the incidents took place within days, and sometimes hours, of hostilities beginning."
 Alexander B. Rossino, also in the context of Polish campaign, noted that Germans were expected to respect the Geneva convention "During the [Polish] campaign, however, German troops frequently overlooked or disregarded these rules and regulations when Polish military personnel fell into their hands...
 Despite international legal constraints and the army's own regulations, of which every German soldier was aware, prisoners of war were mercilessly gunned down, starved, beaten, and abused on every day that the war in Poland was fought."

 On the other hand, Gerlach wrote that "German military treated prisoners, except those from the USSR, largely according to the international laws of war".
 In the Peter Back case, two German soldiers on leave had protested his killing the American pilot; of the 800 such war crimes cases investigated by late summer 1945 almost all involved civilians or police, not soldiers.
-Hitler and some of his close associates like Goebbels were more critical of the Geneva convention than more traditional officers in the German military.
-In a number of cases, Hitler argued for abandoning of Geneva conventions (in particular, for commandos and airman), only for his arguments to be rebuked or quietly ignored by others.
-German military was significantly motivated in its restraint by the fear of retribution against German prisoners in Allied hands.
+Hitler and some of his close associates like Goebbels were more critical of the Geneva Convention than more traditional officers in the German military.
+In several cases, Hitler argued for abandoning the Geneva Conventions (in particular, for commandos and airmen), only for his arguments to be rebuked or quietly ignored by others.
+German military was significantly motivated in its restraint against the British and American POW's by the fear of retribution against German prisoners in American or British hands.